About Ravencharm Rattery

 - Rats are to be returned to Ravencharm Rattery if new home does not work out or if new owner can no longer care for them

-- I do not rehome rats that have been used in my breeding program
+- I do not rehome rats that have been used in my breeding program as I continue monitoring their health and temperament throughout their life

 Diet